Brenna Lovera: Career

-Brenna Marie Lovera (born March 12, 1997) is an American soccer player who currently plays for Besta-deild kvenna club Selfoss.
 She played college soccer for the Northwestern Wildcats and was named to the All-Big Ten Second Team in 2018.

 Lovera joined ÍBV in July 2019.
 In 9 matches for ÍBV, she scored 6 goals.

 After playing for Boavista in Portugal in 2020, Lovera returned to Iceland and signed with Selfoss in March 2021.
 She had a standout season for Selfoss, winning the Golden Boot with 13 goals in 16 matches.

 She signed a two-year contract extension with Selfoss in September 2021.
 On June 10, 2022, she scored a hat-trick in a 4–1 win against Þór/KA in the Icelandic Cup.